Heritage Growth Advantage Fixed Indexed Annuity

 Guaranteed Crediting Structure During the Surrender Period

 The fixed account credits interest daily at a guaranteed rate.
-Indexed strategies typically offer one-year and two-year crediting terms.
-Interest is calculated at the end of the term based on index performance, subject to participation rates or cap rates.
-If the index grows 10% and your participation rate is 80%, the credited interest would reflect 80% of that positive performance.
-If the index return exceeds a stated cap, your credited interest is limited to that cap.
-In either structure, negative performance does not reduce your account value.
+Indexed strategies offer 1-year and 2-year crediting terms.
+Interest is calculated at the end of the term based on index performance, subject to the participation rate in effect for that term.
+If the index grows 10% and your participation rate is 80%, the credited interest reflects 80% of that positive performance.
+In a year where the index is flat or negative, credited interest is zero — not negative.
+Previously credited interest and original principal remain protected from that outcome.
+Allocations among the available indexed strategies and the fixed account may be adjusted at the end of each crediting term, providing annual flexibility to respond to changing conditions or personal preferences.

 Understanding the Available Index Strategies